aidenprice/LandgateAPITest-Journal-Article/07 - Results.md

 ### Test Regime

 The "production_campaign" featured two main pushes of testing.
 The first in December 2015 through to January 2016 tested Google Maps Engine endpoints before their shutdown.
-The campaign's main thrust took place in March 2016 where the majority of tests queried the old OGC endpoints and the new Esri endpoints.
+The campaign's main thrust took place in March 2016 where the majority of tests queried the older OGC endpoints and the new Esri endpoints.

-The user initiated 284 TestMasters resulting in 16,144 TestEndpoints, as shown in the table below.
-The count of LocationResults, NetworkResults and PingResults are each over 200 higher than the TestEndpoint count as they are run before the first EndpointTest and after the last one.
+The user initiated 284 TestMasters resulting in 16,144 EndpointTests, as shown in the table below.
+The count of LocationResults, NetworkResults and PingResults are each over 200 higher than the EndpointTest count as they are run before the first EndpointTest and after the last one.
 The small differences account for a few dozen TestMasters cancelled or aborted before finalising the tests at the end.

 | Test                   | Count |
 | ---------------------- | ----: |